-- An incorrect latch while nursing leads your baby to swallow too much air3
+An incorrect latch while nursing leads your baby to swallow too much air

-- Excessive crying fills your baby’s belly with air1
+Excessive crying fills your baby’s belly with air

-- Strong let-down or oversupply, causing baby to gulp quickly and swallow air3
+Strong let-down or oversupply, causing baby to gulp quickly and swallow air

-- Immature digestive tract is still learning to process breastmilk, gas, and stool effectively2
+Immature digestive tract is still learning to process breastmilk, gas, and stool effectively

-- Sensitivity or allergy to a food in mom’s diet1, 3, 4
+Sensitivity or allergy to a food in mom’s diet

 Common symptoms of gas in breastfed babies:

-- Excessive burping: May indicate that your baby is swallowing too much air from feeding or crying1
+Excessive burping: May indicate that your baby is swallowing too much air from feeding or crying

-- Spitting up (while typically completely normal): May be a sign of gas build up within the stomach.5 Trapped gas bubbles can push some breastmilk back up.
+Spitting up (while typically completely normal): May be a sign of gas build up within the stomach.
+Trapped gas bubbles can push some breastmilk back up.

-- Excessive flatulence (again, usually completely normal and a natural way to relieve the pressure of gas)1
+Excessive flatulence (again, usually completely normal and a natural way to relieve the pressure of gas)

-- Bloating or swollen abdomen: May mean that gas is trapped in the intestines6
+Bloating or swollen abdomen: May mean that gas is trapped in the intestines

-- Your baby may: Cry, arch their back, draw their legs up toward their tummy, or clench their fists.8
+Your baby may: Cry, arch their back, draw their legs up toward their tummy, or clench their fists.

 Not sure how to help your little one?
-Come chat with our team of registered dietitians, fellow moms, and lactation specialists, available from Monday – Friday 8 am – 8 pm (EST) and Saturday – Sunday 8 am – 4 pm (EST).
+Come chat with our team of registered dietitian nutritionists, fellow moms, and lactation specialists, available from Monday – Friday 8 am – 6 pm (ET).
 Chat now!